Bhar6ava/Exploring_Recommendation_Engine-Like_Netflix-/README.md

 # Exploring_Recommendation_Engine-Like_Netflix-

 ## This is a full stack app with ML.
-This is a prototype, focusing on Recommendation Engine feature - purpose is to understand end-to-end development; Do not use the code for production!
+This is a prototype, focusing on Recommendation Engine feature - purpose is to understand end-to-end development!

 About this project -